Genius-Society/renshen_defender/README.md

 ![](https://img.itch.zone/aW1nLzE4OTU4NDA1LnBuZw==/original/nctZzb.png)

-After downloading the patch archive, simply extract it into the game directory.
 This patch comes with built-in transcoding functionality, so there's no need to install an external transcoder.
 Important usage notes:

 - When you enter a new level and wish to save the initial state, you can save directly using the tool's save button without exiting the game normally.
 - However, if you want to save mid-level, you need to exit the game normally before saving, then click “Resume” to continue playing.